xcore/sc_dsp_filters/_sources/asrc.txt

 cycles or 3.4 us at 50 MIPS.
 This worst case is guaranteed to happen only once per deleted sample, and typical performance when filtering is 110 thread cycles or 2.2 us at 50 MIPS.
-Hence, if this function is called just prior to delivering an audio sample in a 48 KHz stream, then a single thread at 50 MIPS can filter around 6 streams at 48 KHz, or 3 streams at 96 KHz.
-If used in a system with a small buffer, 9 streams can be processed.
+Hence, if this function is called just prior to delivering an audio sample in a 48 kHz stream, then a single thread at 50 MIPS can filter around 6 streams at 48 kHz, or 3 streams at 96 kHz.
+If used in a system with a small buffer, 9 streams can be processed at 48 kHz.

 Distortion
 ''''''''''

-Below we show the frequency analysyis of a 1KHz sinewave that has been slowed down or sped up using the Asynchronous Sample Rate converter with upsampling rates of between 64 and 250, and filters of orders 4, 8, and 16.
+Below we show the frequency analysyis of a 1kHz sinewave that has been slowed down or sped up using the Asynchronous Sample Rate converter with upsampling rates of between 64 and 250, and filters of orders 4, 8, and 16.
-This experiment used a 48 KHz sample rate at 24 bits.
+This experiment used a 48 kHz sample rate at 24 bits.
 Note that order 16 does not make a significant difference; for many applications order 4 or 8 will be sufficient.